Conference Information Registration Conference Schedule Student Talks UKIE Conference Organisers Contact

 The meeting features four invited speakers, short graduate student ten-minute talks, and the business meeting of the UKIE section.

 Register to participate now.
-Deadline for registration is 31st of March.
+Deadline for registration for in-person attendance is 31st of March and for online attendance is 16th of April.
 Note that there is no registration fee.
-The deadline for registration to apply to present a ten-minute talk is the same as the general registration deadline.
+The deadline for registration to apply to present a ten-minute talk is the same as the general in-person registration deadline.

 PhD students who are applying to give a talk may also apply for some Travel Support.
 Students applying for Travel Support should submit their CVs by email with the subject line "SIAM UKIE Student Travel Support Application".
 Students based in the UK should send their applications to Hussam Al Daas.
 Students based in the Republic of Ireland should send their applications to Kirk M. Soodhalter.